 Case Study: Seneca Nation Health System

-“We have experienced historical and intergenerational trauma in our communities, so it’s not uncommon to have a new mom whose mother or grandmother has never breastfed,” says Shaela Maybee, Chief Operating Officer at Seneca Nation Health System (SNHS).
+“We have experienced historical and intergenerational trauma in our communities, so it’s not uncommon to have a new mom whose mother or grandmother has never breastfed,” says Shaela Maybee, Chief Executive Officer at Seneca Nation Health System (SNHS).
 The U.S. federal government played a leading role in the disruption of Native American families in the late 18th and early 19th century, including forced relocation, assimilation, and Indian residential schools (where the mission was to “kill the Indian, save the man”).

 As a result of this history, and ongoing efforts challenging tribal sovereignty, Maybee says, “We have generations of parents who haven’t been able to practice attachment parenting or breastfeeding.”
 Today, the historical trauma continues to inform national rates of breastfeeding, which are far lower for women of color—including Native American women—than for white mothers.
 SNHS’s prenatal program and breastfeeding initiative are powerful examples of how one organization is addressing disparities in breastfeeding in their local community by promoting Indigenous practices, increasing lactation support in hospitals, celebrating breastfeeding moms, and providing private lactation spaces.